bsdimp/mk211bsd/STATUS.md

 123 files were recovered from 2.10.1BSD, and patched with known patches.
 1 of these needs to have a patch added.
 1 (ld.c) is known bad.
 21 need more verification.
-20 of these are the assembler.
-All are believed to be good.
-There's about a half dozen files that we tweak via other means that havne't been written up other than in the hints/* files.
+21 of these are the assembler.
+These are all now good and produce identical files to what's in pl 195 when patched.
 There's 57 include files that were copied to put them in sync in patch 175, but it's unknown how many were out of sync, and how badly they differed (also not in the table below).
 There's several (10ish) redunant copies of man pages that I assume were identical for this reconstruction (also not in the table below).

 So we have one file that's known bad, maybe 5 or so that we have evidence to believe might be bad and matter and need remdiation, and maybe another 20 that